-Resource Room: This room is staffed by a special education teacher.
+Resource Room: a special education teacher staffs this room.
 It offers assistance to students having learning disabilities and to those in need of remedial work.
 Referrals are made through the classroom teacher.

 Special Testing is available through the Resource Room Teacher for students who may have learning disabilities.